Exams for interpreters

 Candidates who fail to interpret any speech in a satisfactory manner are automatically eliminated.
 Successful candidates are invited to a competency-based interview.

-Please note that the content and format of the examination, as well as eligibility requirements and instructions on how to apply, may vary from one examination session to the next.
+Please note that the content and format of a CELP, as well as the eligibility requirements and instructions on how to apply, may vary from one examination to the next.
 Applicants should therefore check the corresponding examination notices carefully in order to be fully prepared.

 How to apply?

-The competitve examinations for interpreters are held, on average, once every two or three years in each official language.
-The examination announcements are posted on the United Nations Careers portal a few months prior to the date of the examination, together with information on eligibility requirements and how to apply.
+Announcements of competitive examinations for language positions and GLR examinations are posted here, n Inspira, and on the United Nations careers portal a few months prior to the date of the examination, together with information on eligibility requirements and how to apply.
+Applicants should carefully read examination notices as eligibility requirements and instructions on how to apply may vary.